Getting an accurate property appraisal from a competent real estate agent will be your first most important decision when selling your house.

 This calibre of agent will be realistic about market price and hope to achieve more with good marketing, creating buyer competition and strong negotiation skills.

-To find out more about finding real estate agents, appraisals or commission and fees, get in touch with Agent Finder NZ to find out how it all works, it's a free service.
+To find out more about finding real estate agents, appraisals or commission and fees, get in touch to find out how it all works, it's a free service.